Quinoa: the Andean Superfood

 - 1 lime or half a lemon, juiced

 - 2 tablespoons olive oil

 - Salt and freshly ground black pepper

-Wash quinoa and boil in water for 10 minutes, Let sit until quinoa absorbs all the water.
+Wash quinoa and boil in water for 12 minutes.
+Remove the pan from the heat and let it sit until the quinoa absorbs all the water.
 Fluff with a fork and let it cool to room temperature.

 Peel the mango and cut into cubes.
 Dice the cucumber, and add to mango along with the almonds and pumpkin seeds.

 To make the dressing, heat ghee in a small pan and fry with turmeric for 30 seconds, then let it cool.
 Add the lemon or lime juice.
 Mix in olive oil, cilantro, salt and pepper.